 The main advantage of a radial diffuser valve is its ability to control the homogenizing pressure by adjusting only the gap size while the flow rate is kept constant.

 An axial flow valve resembles an orifice valve.
 The small gap is created by an orifice, a venturi, or a short tube.
-Other axial flow valve designs feature a moving needle that is used to adjust the gap.
+Other axial flow valve designs feature a moving needle used to adjust the gap.
 The gap between the needle and the seat is oriented axially, hence the name.
 In a way, this is similar to a radial diffuser valve, which uses a plug.

 The premix remains flowing axially as it passes through the orifice.
 Shearing, cavitation, and turbulence also take place within the small gap.
 Upon exiting the gap, the fluid jet is expanded without an impact chamber, unlike what is seen in a radial diffuser valve.